sonnguyen9800/TestAmanotes/README.md

 - **SisyphusFramework**: Custom framework.
 Link https://github.com/sonnguyen9800/Sisyphus-UniFramework

 ## Platform Support
-The project is ensured to run on Unity Editor.
+- The project is ensured to run on Unity Editor.
 Android or PC build is **not** tested!
+- The project is created in **Window 10**.
+Running on Mac may require some re-configuration.
+I don't have a *Mac* so I couldn't test properly.